cadrephp/Cadre.Module/README.md

 To generate the method name we convert a snake cased (ex: special_environment) environment into a camel cased method name prefixed with "require" (ex: requireSpecialEnvironment).

+You may also specify the context you're running.
+By default we do nothing with the context.
+However, you can query it via `isContext` method on the loader from inside a module.
+For example if your context is "web" you could query against it like `if ($this->loader()->isContext('web')) { }` and configure things differently.

 ### protected resolveDependencies()